Washington vs. Texas: How to watch tonight's Sugar Bowl NCAA college football game

 Streaming: Fubo, Hulu + Live TV

-Tonight's Georgia vs. Florida State game will air on ESPN.
+Tonight's Washington vs. Texas game will air on ESPN.
 Don't have access to cable or live TV?
 Here's what we recommend for streaming tonight's Rose Bowl game.

 Fubo TV gives you access to ABC, ESPN, Fox, FS1, CBSN, ACCN, SECN, Pac-12 and Big Ten Network, plus 100+ more live channels.
 Fubo subscribers also get 1000 hours of cloud DVR storage.
 The platform offers a 7-day free trial period.
 And right now, Fubo is offering a holiday deal: get $20 off your first month of any tier!